 According to Guadalupe’s contract with Hall, Hieatt & Connely, signed by former Mayor John Lizalde, the city agreed to pay $225 per hour for work performed by partners, $200 per hour for work by associate attorneys and $115 per hour for work by paralegals.

-In its appeal of the 2017 jury verdict, Guadalupe signed a contract to pay a flat fee of $25,000 that covered the filing of the appeal through oral arguments in the California Court of Appeals, which were held Thursday.
+For its appeal of the 2017 jury verdict, Guadalupe signed a contract to pay the firm a flat fee of $25,000 that covered the filing of the appeal through oral arguments in the California Court of Appeals, which were held Thursday.